paultopia/casebook-14amend/working-copy.md

 In the final anaylsis, then The invidious characteristics of the group wealth classification present in this case merely serve to emphasize the need for careful judicial scrutiny of the State's justifications for the resulting interdistrict discrimination in the educational opportunity afforded to the schoolchildren of Texas.

 The nature of our inquiry into the justifications for state discrimination is essentially the same in all equal protection cases: We must consider the substantiality of the state interests sought to be served, and we must scrutinize the reasonableness of the means by which the State has sought to advance its interests.
 See Police Dept. of City of Chicago v.
 Mosley, Differences in the application of this test are, in my view, a function of the constitutional importance of the interests at stake and the invidiousness of the particular classification.
 In terms of the asserted state interests, the Court has indicated that it will require, for instance, a 'compelling,' Shapiro v.
 Thompson, or a 'substantial' or 'important,' Dunn v.
 Blumstein, state interest to justify discrimination affecting individual interests of constitutional significance.
 Whatever the differences, if any, in these descriptions of the character of the state interest necessary to sustain such discrimination, basic to each is, I believe, a concern with the legitimacy and the reality of the asserted state interests.
-Thus, when interests of constitutional importance are at stake, the Court does not stand ready to credit the State's classification with any conceivable legitimate purpose,87 but demands a clear showing that there are legitimate state interests which the classification was in fact intended to serve.
+Thus, when interests of constitutional importance are at stake, the Court does not stand ready to credit the State's classification with any conceivable legitimate purpose, but demands a clear showing that there are legitimate state interests which the classification was in fact intended to serve.
 Beyond the question of the adequacy of the State's purpose for the classification, the Court traditionally has become increasingly sensitive to the means by which a State chooses at act as its action affects more directly interests of constitutional significance.
 See, e.g., United States v.
 Robel, ; Shelton v.
 Tucker, Thus, by now, 'less restrictive alternatives' analysis is firmly established in equal protection jurisprudence.
 See Dunn v.
-Blumstein S.Ct.; Kramer v.
+Blumstein; Kramer v.
 Union Free School District No. 15, It seems to me that the range of choice we are willing to accord the State in selecting the means by which it will act, and the care with which we scrutinize the effectiveness of the means which the State selects, also must reflect the constitutional importance of the interest affected and the invidiousness of the particular classification.
 Here, both the nature of the interest and the classification dictate close judicial scrutiny of the purposes which Texas seeks to serve with its present educational financing scheme and of the means it has selected to serve that purpose.

 The only justification offered by appellants to sustain the discrimination in educational opportunity caused by the Texas financing scheme is local educational control.
 Presented with this justification, the District Court concluded that '(n)ot only are defendants unable to demonstrate compelling state interests for their classifications based upon wealth, they fail even to establish a reasonable basis for these classifications.'
 337 F.Supp..
 I must agree with this conclusion.